 Set up a Routine

 I’m not necessarily talking about a minute-to-minute schedule, although this might work for some.
 I am talking about a general daily routine.
-Think weekends with a little bit of academic time thrown in the schedule.
-Research has proven children thrive on routine.
-This is even more true in a time of such uncertainty for all.
+Think weekends with a little bit of academic time thrown into the schedule.
+Research has proven children thrive on routine.1 This is even more true in a time of such uncertainty for all.
 At first, think about big blocks of time, such as the following:

 - Mealtimes such as breakfast, lunch, and even snacks

 - Quiet time or Nap

 - Academic Activity Time